lmbxmu/HRank/README.md

 ### Model Training

-For the ease of reproducibility. we provide some of the experimental results and the corresponding pruned rates of every layer as belows:
+For the ease of reproducibility. we provide some of the experimental results and the corresponding pruned rate of every layer as belows:

 ##### 1. VGG-16